fusionstrings/babel-preset-fusionstrings/README.md

 # @fusionstrings/babel-preset-fusionstrings
-Babel preset targetted for node js environment for rollup
+Babel preset targetted for node js and browser environments

 ## Why?
 I want to reuse my openionated babel setting most of the time.